In late December, WES rescued an adult bobcat at the San Juan Oaks Golf Club in Hollister and an adult coyote off Beach Road in Watsonville.

 The animals were transported to Adobe Animal Hospital in Los Altos, but neither could be saved - their injuries were just too severe.

-Their lives ended, but they still have a voice.
+Their lives ended, but they still had a voice = a story to tell.

 Before disposing of the carcasses we took samples of their livers and sent them to the Wildlife Investigations Lab in Rancho Cordova for testing.